PaperMC/Paper/paper-api/README.md

 will help to ensure the PR can be easily maintained over time and encourage the Spigot team to pull the PR.

 * There needs to be a new line at the end of every file.
+* Imports should be organised in a logical manner.
+    * Do not group packages
-* Absolutely no wildcard imports.
+    * __Absolutely no wildcard imports outside of tests.__

+Any questions about these requirements can be asked in #spigot-dev in IRC.